miket126/Basic-MySQL/README.md

 # Description

-The architecture represents an academic server where a professor or student can request information by inputting Campus Number as identification.
+The architecture represents an academic server where a professor or student can request class information by inputting various form of identifications.

 All files and a locally host database are required to properly function.